mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 Instead of writing the perfect prompt yourself, you *ask the model to help you get there*.
 You admit you’re not sure what belongs in the input.
 You want the AI to do something — but you’re unclear what it needs to know, or how best to ask for it.
 So you change roles.
 You say:

-> “I want to give you the right prompt for this, but I’m not sure what to include.
+> “I want to give you the right prompt for a creative writing assignment for my students.
+I want to encourage originality, but give enough scaffolding for students who get stuck easily, but I’m not sure how much to specify or how open-ended to keep it.
 Can you help me figure that out?”

 That’s **meta-prompting** — prompting about prompting.
 It’s still a collaboration, but this time, the AI leads.
 It starts asking questions.
 You answer.
 It refines.
 You clarify.
 And together, you unearth what matters — the constraints, the preferences, the intended outcome — in the same one-volley-at-a-time rhythm.